lstamaria/lstamaria.github.io/_posts/2023-06-29-Awareness-Campaign-Testing.md

 <!--# -->

 ## Abstract
-- This study aims to study the application of digital marketing analytics to a non-profit organization.
+- This study aims to explore the application of digital marketing analytics to a non-profit organization.
--

 <!--## Index Terms